javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/05-global-object/article.md

 2. We can test the global object for support of modern language features.

-    For instance, test if a build-in `Promise` object exists (it doesn't in really old browsers):
+    For instance, test if a built-in `Promise` object exists (it doesn't in really old browsers):
     ```js run
     if (!window.Promise) {
       alert("Your browser is really old!");